4WD MODIFICATIONS - COMMUNICATIONS & NAVIGATION

 Because the exact access point is now the ‘address’ not just a general area that may encompass hectares, the driver is led to the ideal, nine-square-metre entry point.

-We’ve been testing the what3words app around Melbourne and Sydney and we love it.
-We’ll check it out in the bush later in 2020.
+We tested the what3words app around Melbourne and Sydney in 2018 and loved it.
+We checked it out in the bush in 2021 and found that unlike inputting co-ordinates, it was easy to be accurate.